Hayanesh/Encrypted-personal-log/README.md

   >javac Diary.java Notepad.java

 3.Now create a jar file and execute it.
-  Use the below link to if you don't know to create a jar file. http://www.wikihow.com/Create-JAR-File
+  Use the below link if you don't know to create a jar file. http://www.wikihow.com/Create-JAR-File

 4.If step3 not works for you use any one of the IDEs like Netbeans,Eclipse,etc.